chimotdrumers/huawei-sign-tool/README.md

 Huawei sign tool has two basic processing methods used 1.Auto all 2.Make all

-"Please install python,winrar,7zip ro avoid any errors while using"
+"Please install python,winrar,7zip to avoid any errors while using"

 The sign tool is limited to V4 the v3 will added as on time when finished .